hpe-dev-incubator/hpe-dev-portal/content/event/hpe-dev-munch-learn-series-july-2021.md

 July 28, 2021

-The HPE DEV monthly Munch & Learn technology talks are free, 60-minute sessions where you can listen to and engage with leading technology experts who offer valuable insights into today’s most popular technologies.
-A different topic is presented each month.
-For our July 28, 2021 session, Iveta Lohovska and Ellen Friedman from HPE will explore challenges and solutions for data gathering and methods for cross-normalization of diverse data sets, including socio-economic plus temporal data.
+The HPE DEV monthly Munch & Learn technology talks are free, 60-minute sessions where you can listen to and engage with leading technology experts on today’s most popular technologies.
+For our July 28, 2021 session HPE data science experts, Iveta Lohovska and Ellen Friedman, will explore challenges of data gathering and putting it to practical use.
+They’ll discuss methods for cross-normalization of diverse data sets, including socio-economic plus temporal data.
+Join us to learn some helpful tips for real world applications.